Gathering detailed insights and metrics for @fastify/ajv-compiler

 1const factoryValidator = require('@fastify/ajv-compiler')() 2const factorySerializer = require('@fastify/ajv-compiler')({ jtdSerializer: true }) 3 4const app = fastify({ 5 jsonShorthand: false, 6 ajv: { 7 customOptions: { }, // additional JTD options 8 mode: 'JTD' 9 }, 10 schemaController: { 11 compilersFactory: { 12 buildValidator: factoryValidator, 13 buildSerializer: factorySerializer 14 } 15 } 16})

-AJV v8 introduces the standalone feature that let you to pre-compile your schemas and use them in your application for a faster startup.
+AJV v8 introduced a standalone feature that lets you pre-compile your schemas and use them in your application for a faster startup.

 To use this feature, you must be aware of the following: